TristanBeucher/tristanbeucher.github.io/_notes/2024-03-01-Navigating-the-pitfalls-of-data-projects.md

 ---
 layout: post
-title: Navigating the putfalls of data projects
+title: Navigating the pitfalls of data projects
 date: 2024-03-01
 ---